YANG-DB/knowledge-graph/docs/info/General.md

 graph physical model takes into consideration multiple schema constraints.

-Utilizing **elasticsearch** both as an internal search engine and as graph repository gives an improved performance and maintaining abilities.
+Utilizing **opensearch** both as an internal search engine and as graph repository gives an improved performance and maintaining abilities.

-Over elasticsearch’s API we developed a database with query engine,
+Over opensearch’s API we developed a database with query engine,

 optimized cost based execution planner and a traversing execution driver.